earlye/inkscape-export-gcode/README.md

-# Inkscape Gcode Exporter 0.0.2
+# Inkscape Gcode Exporter 0.0.3

-This is an export extension for Inkscape, focusing on producing g-code that a CNC router can use to cut real-world objects based on an SVG document.
+This is an export extension for Inkscape, focusing on producing g-<code that a CNC router can use to cut real-world objects based on an SVG document.